AdamB64/realtime_chat/README.md

 all the install you need to run the website on your machine<br>
 try first npm install and if that doesnt work for all of them do the next line<br>
-npm install dotenv express http ws path bcrypt express-session connect-mongo express-ws multer
+npm install dotenv express http ws path bcryptjs express-session connect-mongo express-ws multer

 to get this to work also make an file called .env and have this in it SESSION_SECRET='relace with random string between 15 to 25'<br>
 MONGO_URL='mongodb://127.0.0.1:27017/your databases name' or your own cloud database<br>